GoogleChrome/developer.chrome.com/site/en/blog/permissions-chip/index.md

 Given an ignore/dismiss rate of approximately 85%, and especially given how much the prompt stands out and insists on users making a decision immediately, there is a conflict between the level of urgency assumed by the browser versus the user's preference for waiting to make a decision.
-This creates the perception that it's "annoying" for a site to ask for a permission, apart from potential extra things users need to react to like cookie consent banners, newsletter signups, etc.
+This creates the perception that it's "annoying" for a site to ask for a permission because it will be lost in the potential extra things users need to react to like cookie consent banners, newsletter signups, etc.

 ## New design